guthb/autopilot/README.md

 Application will allow vehicle maintence service items to be viewed.

 ### Stretch
-Application will call a vehcile recall api to get all open recalls on the vehicles entered and allow storage and acknowlegement of those recalls.
+Application will call a vehcile recall api to get all open recalls on the vehicles entered

 ### Setup
 You will need a simple web server to host this, Node.js worked well for us: